Tallahassee Healthcare Fraud

 - Our Record of Avoiding Charges – While we can never guarantee a particular outcome in advance, we are proud to have avoided criminal charges for most of our healthcare clients.
 Make no mistake: avoiding charges is the most effective way to resolve a criminal investigation, and that is the goal we fight toward whenever possible.

-- Our Focus on Federal Healthcare Fraud Defense – While we handle many types of white-collar criminal defense, healthcare fraud defense has long been one of our primary areas of professional focus.
-We are available to represent physicians, pharmacists, clinics, hospitals, hospices, medical laboratories, mobile labs, ambulance providers, diagnostic companies, and virtually every other category of healthcare provider.
+- Our Focus on Federal Healthcare Fraud Defense – While we handle many types of white-collar defense, healthcare fraud defense has long been one of our primary areas of professional focus.
+Our healthcare fraud defense lawyers are available to represent physicians, pharmacists, clinics, hospitals, hospices, medical laboratories, mobile labs, ambulance providers, diagnostic companies, and virtually every other category of healthcare provider.

 - Our Experience on Both Sides – Several of the Tallahassee healthcare fraud attorneys at Oberheiden, P.C., are former federal prosecutors, having spent years or decades working in the DOJ or other prosecutorial positions.